rmordechay/jogson/README.md

 `JsonMapper` is a struct that holds JSON data and serves as a generic type for all possible JSON types.
 It has `AsX` and `IsX` fields with which you can get the data and check the type, respectively.
-For example, if your data is a JSON object, you can call `JsonMapper.AsObject`, or if it's a string, `JsonMapper.AsString`.
-This struct is best used when you don't know the type at compile time and want to check it dynamically.
-In this case you can use `JsonMapper.IsArray`, `JsonMapper.IsString`, `JsonMapper.IsFloat`, etc.
+For example, if your data is a JSON object, you can call `JsonMapper.AsObject`, or if it's a string, `JsonMapper.AsString`, etc. This struct is best used when you don't know the type at compile time and want to check it dynamically.
+To check for the type, you can use the `IsX` fields.
+For example, `JsonMapper.IsString`, `JsonMapper.IsFloat`, etc.

-Note, in any case, `AsX` never returns nil, but always the zero value.
+Note, in any case, `AsX` never returns nil.
 If the underlying data is null, then `IsNull` will be set to true.

+There are 3 ways to get a `JsonMapper` instance:
+1. With one of the `jogson.NewMapper` methods.
+For example, `jogson.NewMapperFromFile("file.json")`
+2. From `JsonObject` with the `Get(key string)` method.
+For example, `object.Get("name")`
+3. From `JsonArray` with the `Get(i int)` method.
+For example, `array.Get(3)`

 `JsonMapper` is also returned in cases where the return type can be any JSON type.
 For example, `JsonArray.Elements()` returns a slice `[]JsonMapper` over which you can iterate or query specific elements.
 Other methods that return `JsonMapper`